 Largely Preventable: Lifestyle factors like poor diet, lack of exercise, and obesity are key contributors to the development of Type 2 diabetes.
 However, genetic predisposition also plays a role.

-Gradual Onset in Adults: Type 2 diabetes typically develops later in life, often in middle age or beyond, though rising obesity rates have led to more cases being diagnosed in younger people, even in children.
+Gradual Onset in Adults: Type 2 diabetes typically develops later in life, often in middle age or beyond.
+However, rising obesity rates have caused doctors to diagnose more cases in younger people, even in children.
 Symptoms usually develop gradually and may go unnoticed for years.

 Insulin Dependence